 The Fund is committed to controlling the impact of workplace injuries for our members and their employees.
 As part of that commitment, you benefit from access to the Political Subdivision Workers’ Compensation Alliance (Alliance).

-How the Alliance benefits you
+How the Alliance stacks up

-Other Alliance accolades include:
+2021 Alliance accolades include:

 - Second-lowest overall medical costs